Qt Designer for Python

 Integrating into Workbench

-In order to implement a new interface into Mantid Workbench it is best to start with a up to date build from master.
+In order to implement a new interface into Mantid Workbench it is best to start with a up to date build from main.
 For this demo our interface does not need any presenter or model, those can be added later, all that is needed is a .ui file and a script that will open it as an application.
 Take view from above and use the following as your main:

 from qtpy import QtWidgets